gedeguz007/SampleWebsiteReact/README.md

 # About This Project

 This is my Capstone project for IT 228.
 It is a personal training and fitness website called Aspyre.
-Asypre was built using React and JavaScript.
-It is still under construction.
+Asypre was built using React and JavaScript and is still under construction.

 # Getting Started with Create React App